fosskers/aura/book/src/aur.md

 This means that when these particular packages are built, it will be done in a `chroot`.
 Transitive AUR dependencies will be injected properly into the build environment.

+### Using a "build user"

+The flags `--build` and `--builduser` can be used to alter where the building occurs and under which user it occurs, respectively.
+While usually not necessary by default, these can be useful for system administrators who want stricter control.

 ### Blindly Accepting all Prompts